 Renfe is the national train operator in Spain.
 It has the widest network of high-speed trains in Europe, linking major cities with AVE, AV-City, Avant, Alvia, and Euromed trains.
 Long-distance routes are served by Altaria and Talgo trains, while regional routes are operated by Media Distancia, Regional and Express Regional trains.
 Renfe also operates on international routes to France and Portugal.
 Renfe trains offer four different travel classes, depending on the train you’re travelling on – Turista (Standard), Turista Plus (Premium Economy), Preferente (Business Class) and Club (First Class).

-The average journey time between Málaga and Valencia is 5 hours and 21 minutes and the fastest journey time is 4 hours and 9 minutes.
-On an average weekday, there are 13 trains per day travelling from Málaga to Valencia.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Málaga and Valencia is 28 hours and 5 minutes, with around 3 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Málaga to Valencia is 26 hours and 55 minutes.

 Train tickets from Málaga to Valencia can start from as little as €38.85 when you book in advance and are usually more expensive when purchased on the day.
 Prices can also vary depending the time of day, route and class you book.

 No, there are no direct train services from Málaga to Valencia.
 Travelling from Málaga to Valencia by train will require a minimum of 3 changes.

 The first train from Málaga to Valencia leaves at 06:45.
 Times and services may vary during weekends and holidays.